 While the premise itself is very relevant, The Circle seemed to not understand how to wrap up its story.
-It seems there is quite the plot change from novel to screen, which may be why the story seems so out of touch.
-With an abrupt ending, you’re left feeling a bit confused and attempting to grasp at what little symbolism the film represents.
+It seems there is quite the plot change from novel to screen, which may be why the story seems so off.
+With an abrupt ending, you’re left feeling a bit confused and attempting to grasp at what little symbolism the film has.

-Despite the mega-successful Beauty and the Beast remake (Watson) and Star Wars franchise (Boyega), this film proves that hot A-list stars don’t always make for a great film.
-Sadly, this film is also the last piece of work for the late Bill Paxton, who portrays Mae’s father.
+Despite some big talent, this film proves that hot A-list stars don’t always make for a great film.
+Sadly, this film is also the last performance by the late Bill Paxton, who portrays Mae’s father.